Saturation Games for Odd Cycles: The Lower Bound of Theorem

 For each $x\in U_1^t$, we observe that the number of vertices in $P_x\cap U^t$ is and none of these vertices appear in any other $P_y$ for $x\ne y\in U_1^t$.
 Since we can associate to each $x\in U_1^t$ a set of at least $k/4$ elements of $U^t$ without any element of $U^t$ appearing in more than one set, we must have $|U_1^t|\le 4k^{-1} |U^t|$. \end{proof}

-\begin{claim} If $e^{t-1}$ is an $AU$ move putting the game into State OU, then Max can play so that $G^t$ is $\gam_k$-good. \end{claim} \begin{proof} Max reacts as in Claim~\ref{Cl-OU}.
+\begin{claim} If $e^{t-1}$ is an $AU$ move putting the game into State OU, then Max can play so that $G^t$ is $\gam_k$-good. \end{claim} \begin{proof} Max reacts as in the proof of Claim~\ref{Cl-OU}.
 As mentioned before, essentially the same proof used to prove Claim~\ref{Cl-OU} can be used here to show that $G^t$ satisfies (1*), (2*) and (3*), so it remains to verify (4*).
 By definition of State OU, we have $V_1^t=\emptyset$ and $|U^{t-1}|>\gam_k |V^{t-1}|+\delta$.
 The latter implies that Combining these observations with Claim~\ref{Cl-Rep} gives with the last equality coming from the fact that $\gam_k$ is a root of $-x^2+4k^{-1} x+1$.
 It is not too hard to see that the remaining value is at most $-2$.
 This shows that (4*) is maintained in this case, completing the proof. \end{proof}

 To finish the proof, observe that Lemma~\ref{L-AltPart} implies that $e^{t-1}$ must be an $I,\ O,\ AU$, or $AV$ type move.
-The claims we have proven here together with our work from Proposition~\ref{P-algLow} shows, provided $G^{t-1}$ contains an isolated vertex, that Max can play so that $G^t$ is $\gam_k$-good regardless of the what type of move $e^{t-1}$ is, proving the statement. \end{proof} \begin{proof}[Proof of the lower bound of Theorem~\ref{T-gen}] Max follows the strategy of Proposition~\ref{P-lowAlg2} until there are no isolated vertices remaining, at which point he follows essentially the same strategy as described in the proof of Theorem~\ref{T-5}.
-Using the same sort of reasoning, one can show $e(G^\infty)\ge\f{\gam_k}{(1+\gam_k)^2}n^2+o(n^2)$.
+The claims we have proven here together with our work from Proposition~\ref{P-algLow} shows, provided $G^{t-1}$ contains an isolated vertex, that Max can play so that $G^t$ is $\gam_k$-good regardless of what type of move $e^{t-1}$ is, proving the statement. \end{proof} \begin{proof}[Proof of the lower bound of Theorem~\ref{T-gen}] Max follows the strategy of Proposition~\ref{P-lowAlg2} until there are no isolated vertices remaining, at which point he follows the strategy of Lemma~\ref{L-Forever}, and one can easily verify that the statement and proof of Lemma~\ref{L-Forever} continues to hold with our newly defined sets.
+Using the same sort of reasoning as before, one can show $e(G^\infty)\ge\f{\gam_k}{(1+\gam_k)^2}n^2+o(n^2)$.
 Note that